DivyeshPatro/Telegram/README.md

 ## Creating your Telegram Application

 We welcome all developers to use our API and source code to create applications on our platform.
-There are several things we require from **all developers** for the moment.
+There are several things we require from **all developers** for the moment.Its very easy too.

 1. [**Obtain your own api_id**](https://core.telegram.org/api/obtaining_api_id) for your application.
 2. Please **do not** use the name Telegram for your app — or make sure your users understand that it is unofficial.